How to build an early-stage startup deck in Latin America

 Slide 8: Who has already backed you

 You can combine slides 7 and 8 if you don’t have a ton of top angels.
-Put the logos of the good funds who have helped you below your team.
+Put the logos of the good funds that have helped you below your team.

 Slide 9: But wait, there’s more!

 This is stolen from YC demo day.
 There’s always a but wait, there’s more!
-You have told me there’s an initial beachhead market of X Billion, what else could you do in the future to extend it?
-Pick the 2-3 more things that you will do, and an estimate of market size.
+You have told me there’s an initial beachhead market of X Billion.
+What else could you do in the future to extend it?
+Pick the 2-3 more things you will do, and estimate the market size.

 Slide 10: Mirror your cover slide